revyrob/revyrob/README.md

 -   MySQL

+  <br></br>
 ## Briancon Fantomes - Version 2
 https://brianconfantomes.com

 [Frontend](https://github.com/revyrob/brianconFantomes-V2)

 Briancon Fantomes is a audio tour which is a functioning business page in Briancon, France.
-Visitors are able to access the audio tour in French and English a long with a map for all the audio tour stops.
+Visitors are able to access the audio tour in French and English along with a map for all the audio tour stops.
 The website cross-references with Google, Facebook, Instagram, TripAdvisor, and Spotify to help gain more traction for the SEO.
 The first version of the website can be found [here](https://github.com/revyrob/brianconFantomes).

+The page uses a couple of great npm libraries such as Framer-motion and React-audio-player.
+The application is styled with Tailwind.
+The text for the site is kept in two seperate json files, one for French and one for English.
+React useContext was used so that the language files could be swapped when the user chose their prefered language within the navbar.
+The language is then saved within their browser settings.

 GIF HERE